 We have several ways to help our patients avoid any pain during their visit.
-We can use a combination of oral medication, local numbing shots, nitrous oxide gas, and an Intravenous (IV) drip to make the experience better.
+We can use a combination of oral medication, local numbing shots, nitrous oxide gas to make the experience better.

 Inhaled Minimal Sedation – Nitrous Oxide (laughing Gas)

 You can request to breath nitrous oxide which is mixed with oxygen and delivered to the patient through the use of a mask.
 Nitrous oxide, often referred to as laughing gas, causes a calm and euphoric feeling.
 It does not reduce the pain of surgery so local anesthetics are still required.
 The effect quickly wears off afterwards.

 Oral sedation medication is taken in pill form and can help calm the patient and brings them to a minimal to moderately sedated state.
 You will still be conscious but it is possible for you to fall asleep.
 Generally you can be awakened with a gentle shake.

 The local anesthesia shots are used during any type of surgery or invasive process to numb the teeth and gums completely.
 Your cheeks and lips may also experience numbness.
 The effects wear off within a few hours of your appointment.